How to report littering from a vehicle

-Your health and safety are more important than reporting littering from a vehicle.
-Never use your mobile phone while driving.
-Pull over or ask a passenger to record the details.
+- Your health and safety are more important than reporting littering from a vehicle.
+Never use your mobile phone while driving, pull over or ask a passenger to record the details.
 If recording the details affects your concentration or driving, wait until next time to report littering from a vehicle.
-If the occupants of a vehicle are littering, it is only a matter of time before this is observed and reported by another member of the public, the police or an enforcement officer.
+If the occupants of a vehicle are littering, it is only a matter of time before they are observed again and reported.

 What would you like to do next?